 Myth #4: Learning tax preparation could take years.

 Our Comprehensive Tax Course can be completed in as little as 10 weeks.
 As we mentioned before, you can begin earning money preparing taxes for the general public as soon as you learn the basics.
 From there you can increase your knowledge while working as a tax preparer.

 Myth #5: Launching a new career as a tax professional is expensive.

 Our Comprehensive Tax Course costs less than $500.
 It takes a lot more than that to go to school in order to pursue a career.
 Tax preparation is a very affordable career option.
 You can even check out our free 3-day trial to test the waters!

 Myth #6: You need to buy into an expensive tax franchise to quickly launch a successful tax preparation business.

 Tax franchises are expensive and restrictive.
-Our Tax Courses and Tax Practice Management Tools will enable you to succeed as an independent tax business owner without incurring costly franchise fees, paying perpetual royalties and being restricted from innovation and geographic expansion.
+Our Tax Courses, Guide to Start & Grow Your Own Successful Tax Business, and Tax Practice Management Manuals will enable you to succeed as an independent tax business owner without incurring costly franchise fees, paying perpetual royalties and being restricted from innovation and geographic expansion.

 Myth #7: You have to start off working for someone else to get your career started.

 With many careers, getting started means gaining experience working for others.
 That’s not true of the tax preparation business.
 As soon as you gain the knowledge and register with the IRS, you’re ready to start your career.
 “Hang a shingle” as they say and start recruiting clients!
 Friends and family are a great place to start.